 Many people do not expect that they are infertile until they want to get pregnant.
 Once this discovery is made, a whole new world of learning and decision making is revealed.
 Most couples are tentative about infertility treatment because of the money factor and they have a hard time believing they cannot accomplish pregnancy themselves.

 This is completely understandable, discovering you may be infertile is devastating.
-Before you start deciding whether or not treatment is for you, there are some important there are some important things you should consider.
+Before you start deciding whether or not fertility treatment is for you, there are some important things you should consider.
 Here are 10 facts that will help you have more awareness as you move further down the path of infertility treatment.

 #1 - Both Partners are going to be Affected Emotionally and it is Important to Listen and be there for One Another as much as Possible